 Important: Please note that you must apply separately for a scholarship or funding opportunity.
 Submitting an application for admission does not automatically consider you for financial support.

-Below you can find the tuition fees for your programme of interest.
 A registration fee of €390 is submitted along with your application and is paid once at the beginning of your course.

 Important Note: Tuition fees are typically payable in installments, as outlined in each student’s offer letter.